rushisoftvan/spring-batch-elasticsearch/README.md

 3) Example: If you're storing user profiles, you might have an index named users.
 4) Each index is identified by a unique name and can be queried efficiently.

+**Documents 📄**

+A document is the basic unit of data storage in Elasticsearch.
+It is similar to a row in a relational database but stored in JSON format.
+Each document is stored inside an index and assigned a unique ID.